Exploring the Biblical meaning of 'Loving Our Neighbors’

 Those six homeless years made us the realists David Ben-Gurion described.
 We worked hard, but the obstacles proved great; the barriers high.
 We had to believe in miracles, and experience them.

 But we chose to make an adventure of the hard times, and saw God’s hand in them.
 Walking where others walked gave us a heart for good, hardworking people in difficult circumstances.
 It took away our stereotypes.
-It let us feel the passion in the preaching on human needs by Jesus, the prophets, and the disciples.
+It let us feel the passion in the preaching on human needs by the prophets, Jesus, and his disciples.
 And it brought to life the thousands of Biblical passages that exhort us to love and help our neighbors.

-These verses come from every book in the Bible.
-Some describe kinds of "neighbors," like family, the poor, sick, orphans, immigrants, widows, prisoners, politicians, or enemies.
+Some verses describe kinds of "neighbors," like family, the poor, sick, orphans, immigrants, widows, prisoners, politicians, and enemies.
 Others spotlight those neighbors’ most pressing needs or describe how God’s people tried – or neglected - to love them.

 These Scriptures communicate the depth of God’s love for his children; an awareness of how deeply many of them are hurting, an understanding of how important it is to minister to their needs; and a realization of the responsibility he gives us all to fulfil that ministry.